msrsaditya/Simple-Notebook/README.md

 ```

 ### Notes:
-- Happy coding with Mars-Notebook!
+- Happy coding with Simple-Notebook!
-- For any issues or suggestions, feel free to open an issue on the GitHub repository, I literally made this overnight Lol!
+- For any issues or suggestions, feel free to open an issue here!